RNNPose: Recurrent 6-DoF Object Pose Refinement with Robust Correspondence Field Estimation and Pose Optimization: Experiments

 \textbf{Correspondence Field Rectification.} The erroneous initial poses usually produce large offsets between the rendered reference object and the observed object, which poses challenges for correspondence estimation.
 Moreover, unlike the standard scenarios of optical flow estimation~\cite{ilg2017flownet,hui2018liteflownet,sun2018pwc,teed2020raft}, unpatterned objects and varying illuminations are ubiquitous in our task, which further increases the difficulty.
-Considering the optimized pose by Eq.~\eqref{eq: optimization_formulation} is mainly supported by the reliable correspondence estimations with the weighting mechanism Eq.~\eqref{eq: similarity_score}, we propose rectifying correspondence field as $\hat{\mathbf{C}}'_t(\mathbf{x}) = \pi(\delta \hat{\mathbf{P}}_t \pi^{-1}(\mathbf{x}; z))$ based on the currently optimized pose $\delta \hat{\mathbf{P}}_t$.
-The rectification enforces the rigid-transformation constraints among the correspondence field based on $\delta \hat{\mathbf{P}}_t$, which improves the overall correspondence quality for the correlation volume lookup in the following recurrent iteration.
+Considering the optimized pose by Eq.~\eqref{eq: optimization_formulation} is mainly supported by the reliable correspondence estimations with our weighting mechanism Eq.~\eqref{eq: similarity_score}, we rectify the correspondence field as $\hat{\mathbf{C}}'_t(\mathbf{x}) = \pi(\delta \hat{\mathbf{P}}_t \pi^{-1}(\mathbf{x}; z))$ based on the currently optimized pose $\delta \hat{\mathbf{P}}_t$.
+The rectification enforces the rigid-transformation constraints among the correspondence field, which improves the overall correspondence quality for the correlation volume lookup in the following recurrent iteration.
 A toy example is shown in Fig.~\ref{fig:corr_win} for better understanding.

 \textbf{Object Pose Estimation Update.} After every $N$ recurrent iterations, the residual pose is estimated as $\delta\hat{\mathbf{P}}_N$ by the RNN.
-We update the object pose estimation with the estimated residual pose $\delta\hat{\mathbf{P}}_N$: $\hat{\mathbf{P}}\leftarrow\delta\hat{\mathbf{P}}_N \mathbf{P}_{init}$, and we re-render the reference image $\mathbf{I}_{obs}$ based on this updated pose to start the next N-recurrent-iteration refinement, as illustrated in Fig.~\ref{fig:framework}.
+We update the object pose estimation with the estimated residual pose $\delta\hat{\mathbf{P}}_N$ as $\hat{\mathbf{P}}\leftarrow\delta\hat{\mathbf{P}}_N \mathbf{P}_{init}$, and we re-render the reference image $\mathbf{I}_{ref}$ based on this updated pose to start the next N-recurrent-iteration refinement, as illustrated in Fig.~\ref{fig:framework}.
 We refer to the N-recurrent-iteration refinement as a \textit{rendering cycle}, and the initial pose $\mathbf{P}_{init}$ for the next cycle is set to $\hat{\mathbf{P}}$ accordingly.
 The performance and efficiency with different rendering cycles and recurrent iterations will be discussed in Sec.~\ref{sec:ablation_rec_ren_iter}.